masonsau0/fastapi-qa-agent/README.md

 ```

 ## What I learned building this

-A few things worth writing down.
-These are the kinds of details that come up in interviews.

 **Tool descriptions matter as much as tool implementations.** My first pass at `search_code` vs `search_docs` had similar descriptions and the agent kept picking the wrong one.
 Adding explicit disambiguation ("prefer this for X, prefer the other for Y") fixed it.
 The descriptions are basically prompt engineering.